Illegal fishing in Africa

 African illegal fishing is the unlawful activity of obtaining fish and other aquatic species for various purposes in African waters.
 Fishing outside local, national, and international regulations causes the disturbance of aquatic and terrestrial ecosystems in the countries of Africa.
 People living in local African communities may fish illegally in order to improve their income and lifestyle.
 On a larger scale, illegal fishing in Africa takes place when vessels from foreign countries are stationed on African waters without any legal documentation that allows fishing.
 Illegal fishing in Africa is one of the main causes of overfishing, and increases the spread of diseases.
+In Africa, the Chinese commercial fishing fleet is responsible for more illegal, unreported and unregulated fishing (IUU) fishing than that of any other nation.

 Environmental and human health impacts

 Illegal fishing in African waters is causing the fast decline of marine and freshwater species that maintain stable marine and terrestrial ecosystems.
 By reducing the diversity of species in these marine ecosystems, the natural food chain is distorted.
-When a key species is over-fished, other species’ populations start to increase significantly.
+When a key species is over-fished, other species' populations start to increase significantly.
 When a species loses its natural predator, it becomes easier for the species to survive and reproduce.
-Oftentimes the overpopulation of specific species, aquatic or terrestrial, can have negative effects on the ecosystem, including humans’ health.
+Oftentimes the overpopulation of specific species, aquatic or terrestrial, can have negative effects on the ecosystem, including humans' health.